 Based on our field exploration, laboratory testing, geologic evaluation, and geotechnical analysis, the site is suitable from a geotechnical standpoint for the proposed project, provided our conclusions and recommendations are implemented during design and construction.

-We appreciate this opportunity to be of continued service to Beach Cities Health District.
-If you should have any questions regarding this report, please contact us at (626) 930-1200.
+We appreciate this opportunity to be of service to Blue Mountain Development and Beach Cities Health District.
+If you should have any questions regarding this report, please contact us at (626) 930-1275.